 Business & Social Enterprise* graduate, Class of 2022

 Pei Ling is pursuing a Bachelor of Social Work at SUSS.

 *Renamed the Diploma in Community Development.

 The community development and social services sectors are growing and expanding their talent pool.
 The Environmental, Social and Governance, or ESG, sector – which focuses on measuring the sustainability and ethical impact of businesses – is also gaining attention.
 You can look forward to pursuing careers in job roles such as:

 - CSR Executive

 - Youth Worker

 Business & Social Enterprise* graduate, Class of 2016

-Jasmine is a social worker at South Central Community Family Services Centre where she works with families and individuals on asset-building and poverty transformation.
-She is an NUS social work graduate.
+Jasmine graduated from NUS with a degree in social work.
+A social worker at South Central Community Family Services Centre, Jasmine works with families and individuals on asset building and poverty transformation.

 *Renamed the Diploma in Community Development